 However you like your brioche French toast, this recipe is guaranteed to leave people licking their fingers and coming back for more!
-And why not also try my buttermilk biscuits with some chocolate gravy on top!
+And why not also try my belgian waffle and buttermilk biscuits with some chocolate gravy on top!
 Yum!

 🍽 Key Ingredients